 Average Сost of EHR Implementation in Terms of Software Development

 Software development takes up a large share of the EHR implementation budget.
 It’s a time-consuming process that requires deep expertise and a lot of effort.
-If you want to estimate how much does EMR software cost, there are two main factors to consider: the hired tech provider and the type of the EHR system to be designed.
+If you want to estimate how much does EMR software cost, there are two main factors to consider: the hired tech provider and the type of EHR system to be designed.

-Those who engage local specialists in the US or Western Europe usually face very high electronic medical records costs.
+Those who engage local specialists in the US or Western Europe face very high electronic medical records costs.
 As a result, many healthcare tech companies choose to outsource IT processes to a remote team of developers.
 This approach allows them to cut operational expenses and find a skilled workforce in another location.
 They either fully delegate the engineering process to a third party or hire several necessary specialists to power their internal teams.
-Since in some locations like Eastern Europe, the hourly rates of software development companies are lower, this can allow you to reduce the cost of EHR software without sacrificing its quality.
+Since in some places like Eastern Europe, the hourly rates of software development companies are lower, this can allow you to reduce the cost of EHR software without sacrificing its quality.

 Software complexity is the second factor that affects the cost of electronic medical records.
 To get the first working version for iOS, Android, or web platform, you will need at least a $60,000-$100,000 operating budget in healthcare.
-For a fully-featured solution that can run on multiple platforms, expect the cost of EHR systems for hospitals to start at $300,000.
+For a fully-featured solution that can run on multiple platforms, expect the cost of EHR systems for clinics to start at $300,000.

 Core Functionality of EHR Systems and How it Affects the Cost

-- Medical dashboards.
 Patient dashboards are used by clinicians to monitor the healthcare KPIs of patients and view their previous interactions with the healthcare organization.

-- Electronic communication.
 The medical personnel, patients, and caregivers can exchange information through messages, chats, or other channels online.

-- Integrations.
 An EHR system integrates with hospital information systems, billing services, wearables, mobile applications, and other healthcare solutions for additional capabilities and improved connectivity.